Stochastic Online Instrumental Variable Regression: Regrets for Endogeneity and Bandit Feedback: : Online two-stage least squares regression

 \section{\otsls: Online two-stage least squares regression}

 In this section, we describe the problem setting and schematic of \textit{Online Two-Stage Least Squares Regression}, in brief \otsls.
 Following that, we first define two notions of regret: \textit{identification} and \textit{oracle}, measuring accuracy of estimating the true parameter and the predicted outcomes, respectively.
-We provide a theoretical analysis of \otsls{} and upper bound the two types of regret (Section~\ref{sec:otsls_theory}). \textbf{\otsls.} In the online setting of IV regression, the data $(\bx_1, \bz_1, y_1), \ldots, (\bx_t, \bz_t, y_t), \ldots$ arrives in a stream.
-Following the \tsls{} model (Figure~\ref{fig:pgm}), data is generated endogeneously
+We provide a theoretical analysis of \otsls{} and upper bound the two types of regret (Section~\ref{sec:otsls_theory}).